The Crane Wives: Coyote Stories and Foxlore (2015–2020)

+Rise in popularity (2020–2023)

+The Crane Wives rose significantly in popularity in the years during and after the coronavirus pandemic, largely influenced by a resurfacing of their music on social media platforms such as TikTok.
+The Crane Wives' popularity began to grow during the Covid-19 pandemic, seeing their popularity derive from fandoms appreciating their music.
+Co-lead, Emilee Petersmark, acknowledged the largely queer youth audience The Crane Wives attracted, and giving the band a similar reputation, stating she felt inspired by "beauty of queer youth", in finding the band's music important to them, further appreciating the community the band creates saying, "Thanks to the Internet, queer people can find other queer people, even if there are no other visible queer people in their neighborhood."

-Beyond Beyond Beyond (2024–Present)
+Beyond Beyond Beyond (2024–present)

 On June 4, 2024, the band announced that Beyond Beyond Beyond, their fifth major studio album, would release on September 6, 2024.
 The same day, they released the album's first single, "Arcturus Beaming," named after the star Arcturus.
 A second single, "Bitter Medicine", released on July 10, 2024.
 On August 8, 2024, an additional third single, “Scars” was released.

 The album was released on September 6, with a sold-out release party at The Intersection in Grand Rapids, featuring openers Cal in Red and Patty PerShayla, both of whom originate from Grand Rapids.